PDF version of this page

 Impulsivity, one of the hallmarks of ADHD, can lead to financial difficulties.
 Impulsive shopping and spending is defined as any purchase you did not plan to make when you left the house that morning, any purchase that is not a part of your budget, or any purchase that you don't need.
 For an adult with ADHD, this spending happens spontaneously and without warning.
 Here are suggestions for curbing impulsive spending:

 Credit cards and the debt that can easily accrue can take a person in the wrong financial direction.
-Balances build up rapidly from interest, late payment fees, and over the limit charges.
+Balances build up rapidly from interest, late payment fees, and over-the-limit charges.
 This accumulation will rapidly turn small purchases into very large expenses.
 Paying only the minimum amount due on a large credit card debt means it could take 30 years to pay off the entire balance.
-If you are in the habit of not paying off credit card balances, the next time you use your credit card, ask yourself if you love the purchase enough to pay for it over 30 years
+If you are in the habit of not paying off credit card balances each month, stop before you use it again.
+Ask yourself if you love the purchase enough to pay for it over 30 years.

 It is possible for an adult with ADHD to be a successful money manager.
 In this sheet, the task of managing money has been broken down into a number of steps, and suggestions have been given for carrying out each of these steps.
 It is crucial for the adult with ADHD to plan time in their daily and weekly routines to implement these steps, and to seek out the support systems necessary for bringing these steps to fruition.
 Because money is a daily event, some action is needed every day.
 If consistently applied over time, these suggested techniques will help the adult with ADHD improve his/her money management.